timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

 Prometheus node will be less painful.

-To do this, add the following lines at the end of your prometheus configuration file, assuming you’ve setup the Prometheus PostgreSQL adapter from step 2 at port `9201`:
+To do this, add the following lines at the end of your prometheus configuration file, assuming you’ve set up the Prometheus PostgreSQL adapter from step 2 at port `9201`:

 ```yaml
  remote_write: